Adityakadali/Product-preview-card-component/README.md

 ### What I learned

-Learnt to use responsive images and meadia queries most effectively.
+- Learnt to use responsive images and meadia queries most effectively.
+- flexbox
+- CSS variables